MARTA Internship Provides “One-of-a-Kind Experiences”

 By Tiffany Murray-Robertson

-A week after Memorial Day weekend, Anna Clemens tapped her savings, haggled her way into a tenuous sublet agreement for a “suspect” midtown apartment, and embarked on the 13-hour drive to her dream assignment in downtown Atlanta—as the personal intern to the CEO of the nation’s ninth-largest transportation system.
+A week after Memorial Day weekend, Anna Clemens tapped her savings, haggled her way into a tenuous sublet for a “suspect” midtown apartment, and embarked on a 13-hour drive to her dream assignment in downtown Atlanta as the personal intern to the CEO of the nation’s ninth-largest transportation system.

-Clemens, a first-year student in the Wilder School’s Master of Urban and Regional Planning program, had two days to apply for the first-ever Wilder School internship at the Metropolitan Atlanta Regional Transit Authority and about 10 days to secure a summer residence.
+Clemens, a first-year student in the Wilder School’s Master of Urban and Regional Planning program, had two days to apply for the first-ever Wilder School internship at the Metropolitan Atlanta Regional Transit Authority and another 10 days to secure a summer residence.
 It was an obstacle that her hiring manager didn’t think she could surmount.
-Undaunted by the hurdle of an untimely relocation, Clemens rebuffed any offer a deferral.
+Undaunted by the hurdle of an untimely relocation, Clemens rebuffed the offer of a deferral from human resources.

 “I’ll tackle housing,” Clemens recalled, smiling at the memory of the conversation.

 “I may have to make a little sausage in the process,” she assured the caller, “but I’ll be there on my hire date.”

 That’s because Clemens, a 22 year-old native of Stafford, Va., is as sure of her path as she is of herself.
 Sprightly, opinionated and fiercely idealistic, Clemens is the kind of young woman who describes planning as “a force for good…the part of politics that actually gets done.”